Eclipse-SDV-Hackathon-BCX/hackchallenge-passenger-welcome/docs/step-2-generating.md

 If you have any additional findings, please do not hesitate to approach one of our coaches.

+---

-Depending on your ideated functionality for the 'Welcome Passenger' you could e.g.
+Depending on your ideated functionality for the 'Welcome Passenger' in the next step you could e.g.:

 - Add cloud connectivity to trigger your applictaion or to provide information to the cloud
 - Integrate a vehicle service that execute the request on vehicle side